rydteguh/vim-config/README.md

 Also remember that we have a custom_config directory if you want to make a change for just yourself.

 All PRs **must** be reviewed by at least one other person before being merged.

+## Credits

+Originally based off the Neo vim-config that was based off Edgecase vim-config that was based off ....